 The fact that the reserve prices are decreasing has a straightforward economic explanation.
-For a given value, a late buyer with value \bar{k} who refuses to buy the good has a greater probability to have a second chance of acquiring it in the second price auction held at the final round than does an early buyer with the same value.
-Therefore, to induce this late buyer to accept the offer, we need to offer him a lower price.
+For a given value, a late buyer with value k who refuses to buy the good has a greater probability to acquire the good in the second-price auction held at period N than does an early buyer with the same value.
+Therefore, to induce this late buyer to accept the offer, the seller need to offer him a lower price.